 These look delicate and complex, but trust me, they’re so easy to make – I went from raw ingredients to freshly baked churro in about 30 minutes – and yes, I said baked, meaning I made these in the oven and not in a pan of oil.

 Even if you make the churros after your guests have arrived, you’ll still have plenty of time (and no oil burns) to still watch the game!

 After that, all that’s left is coating the churro bites in cinnamon sugar (because what is a churro without cinnamon sugar?!)

 This recipe makes a few more churro bites than you’ll need for the ice cream boats, so go ahead and “taste test” a few – or a lot!

 When it’s time to serve, scoop vanilla ice cream (or chocolate!) into the baked Soft Tortilla Taco Boats, sprinkle with a few churro bites, and drizzle with a sauce of your choice (like chocolate or caramel).

 These will make the perfect Game Day dessert for you and your guests!

 Plus, thanks to Old El Paso’s Soft Tortilla Taco Boats, you’ll have fewer dishes to clean – score!

 Churro Ice Cream Boats

-Sweeten up your next party with these easy-to-make ice cream boats with churro bites!
+Sweeten up your next party with cinnamon tortilla boats filled with vanilla ice cream, chocolate syrup, and puffed cinnamon churro bites!

 rate this recipe